-In all main varieties of English, using an as the article preceding historic (an historic) is pretentious and should be avoided.
+In all main varieties of English, the use of an as the article preceding historic (an historic) is an unnecessary affectation.
 The rule for the indefinite article is that we use a before words beginning with a consonant sound, and an before words beginning with a vowel sound.
 The h at the beginning of historic is a consonant sound, soft though it may be.
-No one pronounces it istoric, so a is appropriate, not an.
+As far as we know, there are no modern English dialects in which the h in historic is silent (please correct us if we’re wrong), so there’s no reason for anyone to use an instead of a before the word.

 Examples

-An historic appears about a third as frequently as a historic, even in some high-standards publications—for example:
+An historic appears about a third as frequently as a historic, even in some normally well-edited publications—for example:

 The very possibility of it marks an historic turning point for the entire region.
 [New Republic]